amogit/hello-world/README.md

 Expected output
 ---------------
-.puppet scripts that we can use to deploy hello-world.php
+- puppet scripts that we can use to deploy hello-world.php

 To get this application working visit
 ---------------